Skip to main content

 • 4 cloves garlic, peeled

-• 2 tablespoons kosher salt (~3% of total mash weight)
+• 2 tablespoons kosher salt, about 3 percent of the mash weight

 • Blender or food processor